 Another valuable aspect of the program is how Teradata can use its data for audit requests.
 “Our company is occasionally audited by the procurement organization of our customers or by a taxation authority in a country/ state/province in which we operate,” Smith says.
 “Where these audits cover Teradata’s service delivery, we find that our MSP does a fantastic job of responding to these audits based on the data available in our VMS.”

 Marc Ensign and his team at Sonoco, a global supplier of innovative packaging solutions, experienced a major shift when they moved to a MSP program and VMS for the management of the company’s 2,000 annual contingent workers.
 The director, global category management, says prior to working with Broadleaf Results, the company would rely on 55 or more temp agencies to place temp labor.
 This led to various payment terms, fees, mark-ups, and a lot of jargon that was difficult to understand without third-party expertise.
 As Ensign says, “Most agency documentation doesn’t support the organization, it supports the agency.”

 Implementing the MSP program provided valuable insight into shifting the risk from Sonoco to the agency through contract language.
 “Risk reduction has been the biggest benefit,” he says.

 As it should be.
-“Part of the MSP’s responsibility is to manage risk and allocate it appropriately and consistently to protect its customers to whatever extent possible,” says Lynne Marie Finn, president and CEO of Superior Workforce Solutions, Inc. – a Superior Group company.
-“Our MSP agreement with suppliers contains standardized indemnification language making suppliers responsible for their company’s and employees’ actions arising from the services provided.”
+“Part of the MSP’s responsibility is to manage risk and allocate it appropriately and consistently to protect its customers to whatever extent possible,” says Lynne Marie Finn, president and CEO of Broadleaf Results, Inc. “Our MSP agreement with suppliers contains standardized indemnification language making suppliers responsible for their company’s and employees’ actions arising from the services provided.”